AlejandraMejiaP/AlejandraMejiaP/README.md

 - 🌱 I’m currently learning programming in Adalab 💻 .
-- 💬 Ask me about  HTML5, CSS3, JavaScript, React.
+- 💬 Ask me about  HTML5, CSS3, Sass, JavaScript, React.
-- 📫 Where you can find me: 👩🏽‍💻 @Alejandraemepe
+- 📫 Where you can find me: 👩🏽‍💻  Twitter: @Alejandraemepe  Linkedin:
 - 😄 Pronouns: she/her.